tc39/proposal-compartments/0-module-and-module-source.md

 `Module` instances memoize the result of their `importHook` keyed on the given Import Specifier.

-`Module` constructors like `Function` constructors are bound to a realm and evaluate modules in their particular realm.
+`Module` constructors, like `Function` constructors, are bound to a realm and evaluate modules in their particular realm.

 ## Examples